 There is a desperate need for healthcare in the areas most affected by the conflict (primarily Nineveh, Anbar, Salah Al-Din and Kirkuk Governorates).
 The lack of infrastructure, the shortage of healthcare workers and the damage caused by the violence still represent major barriers to access to care for the most vulnerable.

-Médecins du Monde has been working in Iraq since the 1990s.
-We seek to improve access to good quality health services for those who have been affected by the conflict, whether they are displaced people or host communities.
+Médecins du Monde has been implementing humanitarian programmes in Iraq since the 1990s.
+Our organisation seeks to improve access to good quality health services for those who have been affected by the conflict, whether they are displaced people or host communities.

-Médecins du Monde redirected its activities towards more sustainable support for local healthcare providers and the Iraqi health authorities by making the transition in 2019 from mobile healthcare provision to increased support for existing local healthcare providers and facilities.
+En 2018, Médecins du Monde redirected its activities towards more sustainable support for local healthcare providers and the Iraqi health authorities by making the transition from mobile healthcare provision to increased support for existing local healthcare providers and facilities.
 Médecins du Monde continued this transition in 2020 by seeking to support existing health structures, especially in the response to the Covid-19 crisis in primary healthcare centres and communities.

-As part of this transition process, we are also supporting the integration into primary healthcare centres of mental health and psychosocial support services and services for survivors of gender-based violence.
+As part of this transition process, our NGO is also supporting the integration into primary healthcare centres of mental health and psychosocial support services and services for survivors of gender-based violence.
 A humanitarian mission delivered in partnership with Iraqis to ensure its sustainability.

 I make a donation.